Ferdinand of Brunswick

 Prussian major-general (1743-50), lieutenant-general (1750-58), general of infantry (1758), field-marshal (1758-66), Austrian field-marshal (1766-92)

 born January 12, 1721, Wolfenbüttel, Brunswick-Lüneburg-Wolfenbüttel , Germany

 died July 3, 1792, Vechelde, Brunswick

-On May 17 1742, Ferdinand took part in the Battle of Chotusitz.
-When peace was signed with Austria, Ferdinand received the Order of the Black Eagle and was promoted major-general.
+On May 17, 1742, Ferdinand took part in the Battle of Chotusitz.
+When peace was signed with Austria, Ferdinand received the Order of the Black Eagle.

 After the war, Ferdinand was in the closest touch with the military work of Frederick the Great who supervised the instruction of the guard battalion.
 Furthermore, Ferdinand became one of the most intimate friends of the king.
-During this period, he became successively lieutenant-general (1750), Governor of Magdeburg (1755) and colonel of Braunschweig Infantry (June 7 1755).
+During this period, he became successively lieutenant-general (May 19, 1750), Governor of Peitz (September 17, 1752), Governor of Magdeburg (June 7, 1755) and colonel of Braunschweig Infantry (June 7 1755).